dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 <!-- Where to discuss anyons? -->

 ## FAQ
 1. Can toric code be defined only on a square lattice?
 No, in principle we can define toric code on any lattice.
+See e.g., <a href="#references">[Simon (2020) Chp.
+25.5]</a>.
 2. Can toric code be defined in the systems beyond 2D?
 Yes, in particular a 4D toric code is model particularly interesting from the perspective of error correction since it might act as a self-correcting quantum memory[^10].
 3. Can toric code be defined for system other than qubits?
 Yes, for $N$ level system we have $$Z_N$$ toric code generalization; which we can further extend to more general groups in so-called a Kitaev double model (possibly possessing non-Abelian anyons)!